Joseph Lister: Carbolic acid

-In 1834, Friedlieb Ferdinand Runge discovered phenol, also known as carbolic acid, which he derived in an impure form from coal tar.
-At that time, there was uncertainty between the substance of creosote – a chemical that had been used as a preservative on wood used for railway sleeper and ships since it protected the wood from rotting – and carbolic acid.
+In 1834, Friedlieb Ferdinand Runge discovered the germicide phenol, then known as carbolic acid, which he derived in an impure form from coal tar.
+At that time, there was uncertainty as to the relationship of creosote – a chemical that had been used as a preservative on the wood used for railway sleeper and ships to protect the wood from rotting – and carbolic acid.
 Upon hearing that creosote had been used for treating sewage in Carlisle, Lister obtained a sample from Anderson.
-Known as "German creosote", it was thick, smelly tarry substance.
+Known as "German creosote", it was a thick, smelly tarry substance.